Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: School of Pharmacy

 Summary: The renovation of Building I on the Pharmacy campus will provide space for 18 classrooms, offices for faculty and administrative staff, research laboratories, a space dedicated to instructional design, and a rest area for students with disabilities.
-The project will equip the educational spaces that will accommodate more than 800 students daily from all programs offered within the department.
+The project is intended to equip the teaching spaces that will accommodate more than 800 students daily from all programs offered within the UFR.

 Focused on helping new students succeed.